To create percentage in a pivot table, you don't need to write any formulas.

 Related articles about the Percentage

-How to add percentages in the chart's data labels?
+- How to add percentages to the chart's data labels?